 Student ID badges will be issued either when you come to enrol on campus, or during your induction.

-We are required to take your photograph at enrolment for your student ID badge.
-This will be either at an enrolment event or during induction depending on whether you are a new or progressing student.
+We are required to take your photograph for your student ID badge when you enrol.
+This will be either when you drop in to enrol or during induction, depending on whether you are a new or progressing student.

-All students will receive their induction timetable at enrolment.
+All students will receive their induction timetable when they enrol.

-All students will be given information at enrolment which will detail course start date, where to report to on the first day and what to bring with them.
+All students will be given information when they enrol that will detail course start date, where to report to on the first day and what to bring with them.

 For information on bursaries, free meals and travel expenses click here.

-Yes you can bring one person with you to enrolment.
-We are limiting numbers to only one additional person to control visitor numbers.
+Yes, you can bring one person with you to enrol.
+We are limiting numbers to only one additional person to control visitor numbers during drop-ins.

-Once you have applied for your course you will be invited to enrol on campus.
+Once you have applied for your course, you can drop in to campus to enrol.

-You will be advised at enrolment if your course requires uniform or kit and how to order this.
+You will be advised when you enrol if your course requires uniform or kit and how to order this.